LastTx-transaction/lastTx-app/README.md

 - 📊 **Dashboard**: View and manage all created inheritance wills
 - 🛡️ **Security First**: You maintain full control of your private keys and assets

+## Important:

+You might need to allow cookies on some browsers.
+This might be the cause for `Application error: a client-side exception...`

 ## Quick Start

 ### Prerequisites